Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool converts lat/lng to a 15-digit census block FIPS code plus other geographic identifiers.
-It uses a specific verb ('converts') and resource ('coordinate to census block'), and distinguishes itself from sibling tools by noting it's a prerequisite for fcc_search_availability.
+The description clearly states the tool converts lat/long to a 15-digit census block FIPS code plus ancillary geographic identifiers.
+It also distinguishes itself by explicitly noting it is a prerequisite for fcc_search_availability, differentiating it from sibling tools.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.